The Kawasaki Z1 was simply amazing when it was first introduced in 1972 and is still amazing today.

 For the UK and Europe, Kawasaki produced the Z1 in two colour schemes.

-These were Candy Orange / Brown and Candy Yellow / Green.
+as Candy Orange / Brown and Candy Yellow / Green where the base colour was shown after the secondary colour of

 The fuel tank's base colour was contrasted with a large panel in the secondary colour covering